DOI-USGS/sfrmaker/README.md

 		* PlusFlowlineVAA.dbf
 	* If model domain contains a major divide (i.e. multiple HUC2 hydrologic regions), need to merge relevant NHD datasets (e.g. 04 and 07) prior to running this script

 	**Notes:**

 	* XX is Drainage Area ID (e.g., GL for Great Lakes) and YY is the Vector Processing Unit (VPU; e.g. 04) in the  above (see NHDPlus 	website for details).
 	* If model domain encompases multiple Drainage Areas, need to merge NHD datasets prior to running this script (e.g. in ArcMap, using the Merge tool under *ArcToolbox>Data Management>General>Merge*)
 	* The NHDFlowline shapefile should be reprojected into the same coordinate system of the model, if necessary.
 In ArcMap this can be done under *ArcToolbox>Data Management>Projections and Transformations*.
 	* **Edit the NHD datasets at your own risk!!** Editing may corrupt routing or other information, greatly complicating automated setup of an SFR package.
 NHD elevation units should be left as is (cm).

-#####2) DEM and/or topographic contours for area of model domain
+#####2) DEM
+Used for deriving streambed top elevations for individual reaches (below the 100,000k scale of NHDPlus)
+**Note:** SFRmaker doesn’t edit the DEM.
+The general approach is to sample elevations from the DEM and then smooth them so that they decrease in the downstream direction.
+See workflow instructions below.

 * Available from the National Map Viewer and Download Platform: <http://viewer.nationalmap.gov/viewer/>
 * In "Overlays" tab, select "Elevation Availability" to view available DEM resolutions
 * click "Download Data" link in upper right to download DEM(s)
 * select "elevation" and/or "contours" to download
-* Internal WIWSC source for DEMs in Wisconsin:
-  `\\igsarmewfsapa\GISData\BaseData\Wisconsin\Statewide\Elevation\NED_2013_10m\NED_10m_DEM_WI_UP.gdb`

 	**Notes:**

-* If model domain area has multiple DEMs or elevation contour shapefiles, they need to be merged prior to setting up SFR.
+	If model domain area has multiple DEMs or elevation contour shapefiles, they need to be merged prior to setting up SFR.
 The merged 	DEM should be in the same coordinate system as the model.

 #####3) Model grid information
 * polygon shapefile export of model grid (in same coordinate system as Flowlines and DEM)